 In August 2018, we announced a Quality Improvement Initiative with Highmark Health to help improve molecular testing rates of NCCN Category I Guidelines for NSCLC.
 The Initiative aims to improve health outcomes by using liquid biopsy to more rapidly assess a patient's actionable biomarker status towards selecting appropriate therapy, while reducing the overall cost of care.
-The project will evaluate at least 100 patients in the Highmark Health-affiliated Allegheny Health Network (AHN) Cancer Institute.
+The project will evaluate at least 100 patients in the Highmark Health-affiliated Allegheny Health Network, or AHN, Cancer Institute.
 Patients will receive our CTC and ctDNA testing in addition to tissue biopsy with the goal of obtaining biomarker status results for a higher percentage of patients compared to standard testing.

-Two scientific posters featuring the Target SelectorTM CTC and ctDNA platforms were presented in September 2018 at the International Association for the Study of Lung Cancer (IASLC) 19 th World Conference on Lung Cancer.
-Data from these clinical studies demonstrate the ability of our technology to detect and monitor CTC counts and actionable biomarkers in both blood and cerebrospinal fluid (CSF) of patients with advanced NSCLC.
+Two scientific posters featuring the Target SelectorTM CTC and ctDNA platforms were presented in September 2018 at the International Association for the Study of Lung Cancer, or IASLC, 19th World Conference on Lung Cancer.
+Data from these clinical studies demonstrate the ability of our technology to detect and monitor CTC counts and actionable biomarkers in both blood and cerebrospinal fluid, or CSF, of patients with advanced NSCLC.
 The first poster described interim results of a collaboration with Dr. Janakiraman Subramanian at the Saint Luke's Cancer Institute in Kansas City, Missouri.
 This study evaluates CTC enumeration in advanced stage NSCLC patients before and during the course of chemotherapy.
 Interim data suggest that CTC counts may have prognostic and predictive potential to assess therapeutic benefit.
 The second poster was in collaboration with Kadmon Corporation, featuring CTC and ctDNA analyses and monitoring in the CSF of NSCLC patients with leptomeningeal metastases who were treated with tesevatib in Kadmon's clinical trial KD019-206.
 In this study, alterations detected in the CSF of patients were concordant with original tissue biopsies, and serial monitoring of CTCs and ctDNA biomarkers in CSF were consistent with the overall clinical.

-A case series manuscript was submitted in December 2018 for consideration as a peer-reviewed journal article in Clinics in Oncology.
-The paper has been accepted for publication and is expected to be released in the first half of 2019.
+A case series was published in the January 2019 issue of the peer reviewed journal, Clinics in Oncology.
 The work highlights the clinical utility of liquid biopsy to stratify patients who may benefit from targeted therapy, describing three patients with metastatic NSCLC for whom tissue biopsy was insufficient for molecular profiling.
 In all three cases, our ctDNA liquid biopsy analyses detected an activating EGFR mutation.
 EGFR tyrosine kinase inhibitor therapy subsequently was initiated.
 Complete response lasting approximately two years was observed in one patient.
 For two patients, our ctDNA testing was performed at signs of clinical progression and Osimertinib was administered upon our liquid biopsy identification of the EGFR T790M resistance marker.
 In sum, patient survival was dramatically extended in all cases presented where targeted therapies were prescribed based on liquid biopsy results.